ziadDarwish/music-data-analysis/README.md

 This project was made possible by an incredible group of collaborators:

-- **Nadeen** – our datahead and GUC's Kid A.I, PHD student, whose powerful EDA and analysis _"Pulled us out of an air crash"_ situation.
+- **Nadeen** – our datahead and GUC's Kid A.I, PHD student, whose powerful EDA and analysis _Pulled us out of an air crash_ situation.
-- **Tarek** – our _“Man of War”_, who applied clustering techniques from our ML coursework to identify deep genre/subgenre trends.
+- **Tarek** – our _Man of War_, who applied clustering techniques from our ML coursework to identify deep genre/subgenre trends.
 - **Menna** – created the beautiful **Flourish dashboard** you can explore [here](https://public.flourish.studio/visualisation/your_dashboard_link/).
-- **Kareem** – orchestrated our workflow and ensure _“everything stayed In Its Right Place”_.
+- **Kareem** – orchestrated our workflow and ensure _everything stayed In Its Right Place_.
 - **Ziad** – brought the data together and made sure there was no empty spaces inside the data for the weeds to take root.

 ---